-The only caveat to this would be if you use a day cream with a sun protection factor (SPF), it is advisable not to put it under your eyes since it may be too much for the delicate tissue (not to mention if it gets into your eyes!)
-Many lines such as La Roche-Posay, Avène, Vichy, Desert Essence, etc. produce highly rated, reasonably priced, unscented beauty products that have a number of different uses.
+The only caveat to this is if you use a day cream with a sun protection factor (SPF), it is advisable not to put it under your eyes.
+This could prove to be too much for the delicate eye tissue and could be a problem if it gets into your eyes!
+Many lines such as La Roche-Posay, Avène, Vichy, and Desert Essence, produce highly rated, reasonably priced, unscented beauty products that have a number of different uses.

-As much as the promise of new technology and the latest “anti-aging” ingredients can still turn our heads when it comes to moisturizer, the true anti-aging ingredient is water.
-And it is simple and inexpensive ingredients that have been around for a long time that work to keep water in our skin or attract water to our skin from the environment.
+When selecting a moisturizer, the promise of new technology and the latest “anti-aging” ingredients can still turn our heads.
+Keep in mind that, when it comes to moisturizers, the true anti-aging ingredient is water.
+It is simple and inexpensive ingredients, ones that have been around for a long time, that keep water in our skin or attract it to our skin from the environment.

 This post was originally published in February, 2017.

 - Hair like straw?
 We found safe keratin treatments to restore your hair’s beauty.